Complete Natural Preservation You Can Trust

 Key advantages of Hurdle Technology include:

-- Synergistic multimode of actions—acidification, chelation, and membrane disruption collectively create conditions that inhibit bacteria, yeast, and mold more effectively than any single active alone.
+• Synergistic multimodal actions—acidification, chelation, and membrane disruption collectively create conditions that inhibit bacteria, yeast, and mold more effectively than any single active alone.

 Inolex Hurdle Technology contributes to product efficacy in several ways, including pH control, membrane disruption, and chelation.

 Lowering the pH creates an environment where most microbes cannot thrive.
-Organic acids, such as CHA, remain active across a broader pH range and disrupt microbial metabolic processes, reinforcing overall preservation strength.
+Caprylhydroxamic Acid (CHA) remains active across a broader pH range and disrupts microbial metabolic processes, reinforcing overall preservation strength.

 In membrane disruption (MCTDs, Glyceryl Esters/Ethers), amphiphilic molecules embed into microbial lipid membranes, increasing permeability and triggering leakage or cell collapse.
 This mechanism is particularly effective against bacteria and pairs synergistically with acidification and chelation.

-In chelation, also known as metal sequestration, chelators like Capryl Hydroxamic Acid (CHA) bind essential metal ions (that is, Fe³⁺) required for microbial enzyme systems and replication.
+In chelation, also known as metal sequestration, chelators such as CHA bind essential metal ions (e.g., Fe³⁺) required for microbial enzyme systems and replication.
 By depriving microbes of these cofactors, chelation slows microbial growth and amplifies the effects of other hurdles, particularly acids and membrane disruptors.

 Polyols and other humectants lower the amount of free water available for microbial proliferation.
 Reduced water activity complements low-pH environments and multifunctional boosters to further limit microbial survival.